College of Engineering

 The College of Engineering provides educational opportunities for students at both the undergraduate and graduate levels who wish to pursue careers in engineering.
 The faculty in the College of Engineering perform research with the purpose of contributing new knowledge to the fields encompassed by engineering principles.
 Professional service is in concert with the objectives of the University.

-A new first-year student can be a Direct admit to the College of Engineering if they meet three out of four of the following requirements:
+A new first-year student can be a Direct admit to the College of Engineering if they meet the following requirements:

 Continuation in the Baccalaureate Programs